Azerbaijani oil prices drop

 |

-The AZERI Light FOB Ceyhan oil price was $66.16 per barrel on March 6, or $0.15 less than on March 5.
+The AZERI Light FOB Ceyhan oil price was $65.2 per barrel on March 8, or $1.23 less than the previous price.

 Azerbaijan has been producing AZERI LT since 1997 and exports it via the Baku-Tbilisi-Ceyhan and Baku-Supsa pipelines, as well as by rail to the Georgian port of Batumi.